Fatal crash renews debate over future of historic California airport

-LOS ANGELES, Oct 3 (Reuters) - The fatal crash-landing of a small business jet at Santa Monica airport has reignited a debate over safety at the historic Los Angeles-area aviation hub, which local politicians and homeowners have fought for years to scale back or close.

-Critics of the 86-year-old facility, where some Hollywood celebrities and showbiz executives keep their private planes, have pointed to the wreck as a wake-up call to hazards they say the airport poses to densely populated nearby communities.
+Critics of the 86-year-old facility, where various Hollywood celebrities and show business executives keep their private planes, have pointed to the wreck as a wake-up call to hazards they say the airport poses to densely populated adjacent communities.

-All four people aboard the plane, including a wealthy construction executive, Mark Benjamin, and his son were killed, and the hangar, part-owned by a onetime Oscar-winning filmmaker, was destroyed.
+All four people aboard the plane, including a wealthy construction executive, Mark Benjamin, and his son were killed.
+The hangar, part-owned by a onetime Oscar-winning filmmaker, was destroyed.
 No one on the ground was hurt.

-But critics complain that the crash occurred about 150 feet from the nearest homes that border the airport, where homes border the facility - Los Angeles County’s oldest operating airport - on three sides in unusually close proximity.
+Critics note that the crash occurred about 150 feet from the nearest homes bordering the airport.
+The airport’s unusual proximity to residential property stems from a housing boom that coincided with the site’s development during and after World War Two, when the Douglas Aircraft Co. expanded factory operations.

 “The jet that just crashed could just have easily crashed and slid straight down the runway and across 23rd Street right into houses,” said John Fairweather, local resident and founder of the group Community Against Santa Monica Airport Traffic.

-David Goddard, chairman of the Santa Monica Airport Commission, which advises the city on airport policy, said he hoped Sunday’s accident would spur municipal officials to press ahead with moves to curtail flights there.
+David Goddard, chairman of the Santa Monica Airport Commission, which advises the city on airport policy, said he hoped Sunday’s accident would spur municipal officials to press ahead with moves to curtail flights.

-Meanwhile, airport backers say the cause of Sunday’s crash has yet to be determined and accuse the critics of unfairly seizing on the crash to advance their cause.
+Airport backers say the cause of Sunday’s crash has yet to be determined and accuse the critics of unfairly seizing on the mishap to advance their cause.

 “The accident that occurred was disastrous to the people on the plane, of course, and our hearts go out to them,” said Bill Dunn, vice president of the Aircraft Owners and Pilots Association.
 “Goddard is dancing on the graves of those that perished in the accident for his own political agenda.”